eleanor-mcgwn/CustomAvatarGenerator/README.md

 Accessories: ID code for accessories image or enter 0 to skip.
 Special: ID code for special features image or enter 0 to skip.
 View and Save Output: The program will display the generated avatar and save it in the Output directory with a filename based on the entered IDs.

+## Contribution
+Contributions are welcome!
+If you have suggestions for improvements or features, please feel free to fork the repository and submit a pull request.

+## License
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.

+## Acknowledgements
+This project uses the Pillow library for image processing.